-These days the world of mortgages just seems to get more and more confusing with an ever increasing range of products with fancy names that none of us may fully understand.
-We, at the Bad Credit Loans UK Directory, hope we can make it just a little clearer.
+These days the world of mortgages just seems to get more and more confusing with an ever increasing range of products with fancy names that none of us may fully understand – we’ll try to simplify matters though.

 You can get a mortgage direct from the lender (banks, building societies and specialist mortgage lenders), or you can use a mortgage broker.
 You can buy based on ‘information’ only or get advice and recommendation on a mortgage that suits your particular needs.
 Getting mortgages for bad credit may not be easy but is still possible, especially if you have a reasonable deposit available – it’s suggested that you consult a specialist bad credit mortgage broker … an expert in the field of obtaining finance for those with a less than perfect credit history.

 Application approval for mortgages for bad credit will be very much dependent on the extent and reasons for the bad credit, the current situation and ability to afford going forward and the risk to lender (the greater the deposit the lower the risk).
 The best option is to consult a specialist bad credit broker and explain your situation in complete honesty, don’t hide anything because you’ll be found out and rejected.
 It’s not at all a certainty you’ll be rejected but it may be that interest rates will be higher.
 Talk to the experts and take advice as to the best options available to you.